forwardemail/forwardemail.net/app/views/privacy/index.md

 **With the exception of [errors](/faq#do-you-store-error-logs), [outbound SMTP emails](/faq#do-you-support-sending-email-with-smtp), and/or when spam or malicious activity is detected (e.g. for rate limiting):**

-* We do not store any emails to disk storage nor databases.
+* We do not store any forwarded emails to disk storage nor databases.
 * We do not store any metadata about emails to disk storage nor databases.
 * We do not store any logs or IP addresses to disk storage nor databases.